-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which clarifies the principles for recognizing revenue and develops a common revenue standard for U.S. GAAP and IFRS.
+In May 2014, the Financial Accounting Standards Board, or FASB, issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which clarifies the principles for recognizing revenue and develops a common revenue standard for U.S. GAAP and International Financial Reporting Standards, or IFRS.
 This standard removes inconsistencies and weaknesses between U.S. GAAP and IFRS in revenue requirements, provides a more robust framework for addressing revenue issues, improves comparability of revenue recognition practices across entities, industries, jurisdictions, and capital markets, provides more useful information to users of financial statements through improved disclosure requirements, and simplifies the preparation of financial statements by reducing the number of requirements to which an entity must refer.
 This update is effective for annual periods beginning after December 15, 2017, including interim periods within that reporting period and early application is not permitted.
-The Company is currently evaluating the method of adoption and the potential impact that Topic 606 may have on its financial position and results of operations.
+We expect to adopt this standard using the modified retrospective approach on January 1, 2018.
+We are in the process of completing our assessment and anticipate that the implementation will result in a decrease to collaboration revenues and an increase to deferred revenue.
+We continue to review the impact that this new standard will have on collaboration and license arrangements as well our financial statement disclosures.